Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Methodology

-\textbf{Gradient Within the Network.} Although spike encoding is inherently non-differentiable due to the use of a threshold function (see Equation \eqref{eq:5}), methods such as surrogate gradient learning (SGL)~\citep{liu2022human,41,42} and the straight-through estimator (STE)~\citep{chen2020comprehensive} offer effective solutions for training SNNs via backpropagation by estimating gradients.
-Some commonly used surrogate functions~\citep{eshraghian2023training} are listed in Table~\ref{TA6}.
-Here, $\alpha$ and $k$ are the model parameters, usually set to 2 and 25, respectively.
+We have $\mathcal{H}(\tilde{s}^T)-\mathcal{H}(\tilde{s}^B)=r \ln 2$ nats.
+Thus, ternary LIF increases the representation capacity of spiking neurons by $r$ bits. \textbf{Gradient Within the Network.} Although spike encoding is inherently non-differentiable due to the use of a threshold function (see Equation \eqref{eq:5}), methods such as surrogate gradient learning (SGL)~\cite{liu2022human,41,42} and the straight-through estimator (STE)~\cite{chen2020comprehensive} offer effective solutions for training SNNs via backpropagation by estimating gradients.
+Considering stochastic spike encoding introduced in Equations~\eqref{eq:8} and \eqref{eq:9}, we can calculate the expected value of the spike-generation gradient to facilitate the analysis of backpropagation through the network.
+This is given by